RaHub4AI/GACFeatureSpace/README.md

 ## Repository Structure

 ```
-├── data/                   # Processed datasets used for model training and evaluation
+├── data/                   # Processed datasets used for model training and evaluation, as well as code necessary to generate these datasets
 ├── mapping/                # UMAP workflow and PubChemLite subset used for chemspace mapping
 ├── raw_models/             # raw fingerprint + DOC models
 ├── residualized_models/    # DOC-residualized models